danihodovic/celery-exporter/README.md

-celery_task_retried_total | Sent if the task failed, but will be retried in the future. | Counter celery_worker_up | Indicates if a worker has recently sent a heartbeat. | Gauge celery_worker_tasks_active | The number of tasks the worker is currently processing | Gauge
+celery_task_retried_total | Sent if the task failed, but will be retried in the future. | Counter celery_worker_up | Indicates if a worker has recently sent a heartbeat. | Gauge celery_worker_tasks_active | The number of tasks the worker is currently processing | Gauge celery_task_queuing_time_seconds | How long in seconds the task spent waiting in the queue before it started executing. | Gauge

 ## Contributing